UNCW-Randall-Library/UNCW-Randall-Library/module2/Module2.md

 ## Importing Data

 Now that you have you work space all set up, you can now start working with your data!
 If you don't have an existing data set you will need to make one.
-You can make one in RStudio (which we will cover below), or you can make on in other data analysis software.
+You can make one in RStudio (which we will cover below), or you can make one in other data analysis software.
 R accepts the following file types:

 -   SPSS (.sav)
 -   Excel (.xlsx)